melau-eddy/Twende-frontend/README.md

 ***************
-# Bus Ticketing System (Frontend)
+# Commuter System (Frontend)

-Frontend system for a web-based bus ticketing application written in TypeScript.
+Frontend system for a web-based commuter system application written in TypeScript.
 This project is built with vanilla React.js and includes M-pesa payment integration.

 ## Installation and Setup